avoorhis/vamps-node.js/README.md

 ```
 **Before starting the server**
  * Once the database is in place but before you start the server for the first time
-go into the public/scripts directory and run the INITIALIZE_ALL_FILES.py script.
+go into the public/scripts directory and run the rebuild_vamps_files.py script.

    ```
    cd public/scripts/maintenance_scripts;
-   python INITIALIZE_ALL_FILES.py
+   rebuild_vamps_files.py --all
    ```

    This script requires that you have a .my.cnf file in your home directory